-The Oura Ring is one that's been spotted on the digits of royalty and Hollywood A-Listers, and in total contrast to putting tracking on the wrist, Oura does it from the finger.
+The Oura Ring has been spotted on the digits of royalty and Hollywood A-Listers, but in total contrast to standard wearables, Oura tracks everything from the finger.

-Secondly, the finger is a great place to put sensors for health tracking, and heart rate is particularly accurate there β just think about the sensors doctors clip on.
+It may surprise you, but the finger is a great place to put sensors for health tracking.
+Heart rate is particularly accurate when measured there – just think about the sensors doctors clip on in medical settings.

 But how does this smart ring shape up in terms of what it can track and compares to the Fitbit wearable family?
 We've compared the two wearable platforms to find out which one might be a better fit for you.

 - Compare: Oura Ring 3 review | Fitbit Versa 4 review | Fitbit Sense 2 review | Fitbit Inspire 3 review